-The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our unaudited condensed financial statements and related notes included in this Quarterly Report and the audited financial statements and notes thereto as of and for the year ended June 30, 2022 and the related Management's Discussion and Analysis of Financial Condition and Results of Operations, both of which are contained in our Annual Report on Form 10-K for the year ended June 30, 2022 ("Annual Report"), which was filed with the SEC on September 9, 2022.
+The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our unaudited condensed financial statements and related notes included in this Quarterly Report and the audited financial statements and notes thereto as of and for the year ended June 30, 2023 and the related Management's Discussion and Analysis of Financial Condition and Results of Operations, both of which are contained in our Annual Report on Form 10-K for the year ended June 30, 2023 ("Annual Report"), which was filed with the SEC on September 22, 2023.
 The information in this discussion contains forward-looking statements and information within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act, which are subject to the "safe harbor" created by those sections.
-These forward-looking statements include, but are not limited to, statements concerning our strategy, future operations disclosed in our forward-looking statements and you should not place undue reliance on our forward-looking statements.
-Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements disclosed in the forward-looking statements.
-Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements disclosed in the forward-looking statements involve risks and uncertainties that could cause our actual results to differ materially from those in the forward-looking statements, including, without limitation, the risks set forth in Part II, Item 1A, "Risk Factors" in this Quarterly Report.
+These forward-looking statements include, but are not limited to, statements concerning our strategy, future operations, future financial position, future revenues, projected costs, prospects and plans and objectives of management.
+We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements and you should not place undue reliance on our forward-looking statements.
+Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements that we make.
+These forward-looking statements involve risks and uncertainties that could cause our actual results to differ materially from those in the forward-looking statements, including, without limitation, the risks set forth in Part II, Item 1A, "Risk Factors" in this Quarterly Report.
 Please also see the section entitled "Special Note Regarding Forward-Looking Statements."